jamesplease/moolah-old/README.md

 This project uses the same database in production as it does for developing locally ([for now](https://github.com/jmeas/finance-app/issues/50)).
 Therefore, you must first deploy the application before you can begin developing on it.
 To deploy the app, follow the [instructions above](#deploying).

+Next, you'll need to hook up your local repository with the Heroku app that you just created by adding the app as a remote.
+[This guide](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote) can help you do that.

-Next, run `heroku config -s` from the project's root directory.
+Lastly, run `heroku config -s` from the project's root directory.
 Copy and paste the entire line beginning with `DATABASE_URL=` into a file in the root directory of this project called `.env`.
 This will allow you to connect to the remote database when you run `npm run work`.

 #### Developer Scripts